d-khan/facultyinstitute/Assignment1.md

 b.
 What information, support, or training would you need to increase the enrollment of underrepresented student groups in your classes?

-> Based on the enrollment data, the general enrollment trend among underrepresented groups is low throughout the college.
-The CISC courses also see the ripple effect of low enrollment among underrepresented groups.
-Schedule open days and showcase hands-on activities to the community to create excitement, setup computer game consoles are few examples.
+> The enrollment data indicates that the overall trend among underrepresented groups at the college is low.
+This low enrollment also affects the CISC courses, reflecting a broader issue.
+I believe that addressing this situation requires systemic change starting from the grassroots level.
+However, I am uncertain if training would effectively enhance the enrollment of underrepresented populations.

 # Part 2: Course retention rates by demographics